COMMANDS¶

 Pager to use when

---no-pager is not given;
+--no-pager is not given.

-$PAGER.
-If neither
+neither

 $SYSTEMD_PAGER nor

-are set, a set of well-known pager implementations are tried in turn,
+$PAGER are set, a set of well-known

 less(1) and

 more(1), until one is found.
-If no pager
+If no pager implementation is discovered,

-implementation is discovered no pager is invoked.
-Setting this environment
+no pager is invoked.
+Setting those environment variables to an empty string or

-variable to an empty string or the value "cat" is equivalent to
+the value "cat" is equivalent to passing

 --no-pager.